When to visit the vet?

 Causes

-The ceruminous glands are specialized sweat glands in the outer ear canal of cats that play an important role in the production of earwax.
-This secretion protects against foreign bodies and microorganisms and cares for the ear canal.
-An adenocarcinoma of these glands is a rare but serious tumor characterized by uncontrolled cell growth.
+The ceruminous glands are specialized sweat glands in the external ear canal of cats that play an important role in the production of earwax.
+This secretion serves to protect against foreign bodies and microorganisms, as well as to maintain the ear canal.
+An adenocarcinoma of these glands is a rare but serious tumor, characterized by uncontrolled cell growth.

 Symptoms

-The symptoms of an adenocarcinoma in the external auditory canal can vary depending on how advanced the disease is.
-The most common signs include an uneven or sudden discharge from the ear, which often smells foul.
-Affected cats may also show signs of ear pain, such as frequent scratching the ear, head shaking, or tilting the head to one side.
+The symptoms of an adenocarcinoma in the external ear canal can vary depending on how advanced the disease is.
+Common signs include an uneven or suddenly appearing discharge from the ear, which often smells foul.
+Affected cats may also show signs of ear pain, such as frequent scratching the ear, head shaking, or a head tilted to one side.

 Diagnosis